Mitzie Mee Shop - Order by December 17 to ensure delivery before Christmas!

 Dalgona candy recipe

 A couple of years ago, dalgona coffee was huge, but only a few people knew about the candy that the coffee got its name from.
-Then Squid Game came, and dalgona candy finally got its big global breakthrough.
+Then the Netflix show Squid Game came, and dalgona candy finally got its big global breakthrough.

-Dalgona is a type of Korean candy, usually bought from street vendors, and if you’ve been Seoul, you havde most likely seen the small stalls selling the brittle, golden-beige lollipops.
+Dalgona is a type of Korean candy, usually bought from street vendors.
+If you’ve been Seoul, you have most likely seen the small stalls from where you can buy the brittle, golden-beige candy.
 Dalgona tastes like honeycomb candy, and the ingredients are almost similar.

 Here is the Dalgona recipe, and in the video below, I have included a clip from a dalgona shop in Seoul, so you can see what it is supposed to look like, when made by a pro.